Timelike Hilbert and Funk geometries: Introduction

+The notion of timelike space was introduced by Herbert Busemann in his memoir \emph{Timelike spaces} \cite{B-Timelike}.
+The distance function $\rho$ and the partial order relation $<$ satisfy an additional set of axioms including compatibility conditions with respect to each other.
+For instance, it is required that every neighborhood of a point $q$ in $\Omega$ contains points $x$ and $y$ satisfying $x<q<y$.
+This axiom and others, which are complex and numerous, are stated precisely in the memoir \cite{B-Timelike} by Busemann.
+Even though they are not made explicit in the present paper, in all the cases considered here, they will be satisfied.
+As a matter of fact, in the present paper, the topological space $\Omega$ will always be a subset of the Euclidean space $\mathbb{R}^n$, the sphere $S^n$ or the hyperbolic space $\mathbb{H}^n$.

-The theories of timelike metric spaces, timelike $G$-spaces, locally timelike metric spaces and locally timelike $G$-spaces initiated by Busemann generalize the geometric theories of metric spaces and of $G$-spaces that he developed in his book \cite{G} and in other papers and monographs.
-The motivation for the study of timelike metrics comes from the geometry underlying the theory of relativity.
-The classical example is the $n$-dimensional Lorentzian space.
-As other interesting examples of timelike metric spaces, Busemann introduced timelike analogues of the Funk and Hilbert geometries.
-In the present paper, we investigate these geometries.
-We establish several results concerning their geodesics, their convexity properties and their infinitesimal structure.
-We show in particular that they are Finsler metrics in an appropriate sense (we call them timelike Finsler metrics).
-We also give a description of the de Sitter space as a special case of a more general timelike Hilbert geometry in a spherical geometry setting.
+The theories of timelike spaces, timelike $G$-spaces, locally timelike spaces and locally timelike $G$-spaces were initiated by Busemann as analogues of his geometric theories of metric spaces and of $G$-spaces that he developed in his book \cite{G} and in other papers and monographs.
+The motivation for the study of timelike spaces comes from the geometry underlying the physical theory of relativity.
+The classical example is the $(3+1)$-dimensional Minkowski space-time, which Busemann generalized, in his paper \cite{B-Timelike}, to the case of general timelike distance functions on finite-dimensional vector spaces which become, under a terminology that we use, \emph{timelike Minkowski spaces}.
+As other interesting examples of timelike spaces, Busemann introduced timelike analogues of the Funk and Hilbert geometries.
+In the present paper, we investigate several closely interrelated geometries, to which we give the names of timelike Euclidean Funk geometry, timelike Euclidean relative Funk geometry, timelike Euclidean Hilbert geometry, timelike hyperbolic Funk geometry, timelike spherical relative Funk geometry, and timelike spherical Hilbert geometry.
+We establish results concerning their geodesics, their convexity properties and their infinitesimal structure.
+We show in particular that they are \emph{ timelike Finsler spaces}.
+This means that the distance between two points is defined at the infinitesimal level by a timelike norm, that is, there exists a timelike Minkowski structure on the tangent space at each point of our space $\Omega$ such that the distance between two points is the supremum of the set of lengths of piecewise $C^1$ paths joining them, where the length of a piecewise $C^1$ path is defined using the timelike norms on vector spaces.
+We also give a description of the usual de Sitter space as a special case of a timelike spherical Hilbert geometry.

+Busemann's interest, as well as the authors' in the subject, stem from Hilbert's Fourth Problem \cite{Pap-H} where Hilbert proposed a systematic study of metrics defined on subsets of the Euclidean space whose geodesics coincide with the Euclidean line segments.
+The best known, and most important example of such a metric space is the Beltrami-Klein model of the hyperbolic plane.
+The hyperbolic geometry in that context is very much hinged with convex Euclidean geometry.
+The aim of the current investigation is to revisit the aspect of convex geometry in the \textit{exterior region} of convex sets in the constant curvature spaces.
+This naturally produces timelike geometries as exemplified by the de Sitter geometry.